jzallas/devenv/README.md

 1. Docker CE

 ## Requirements
+This may work on other versions, but these are the specific versions I am using and have tested
-1. Install Vagrant
+1. Install Vagrant v.1.9.7
-1..
-Virtualbox
+1. Virtualbox v.5.1.24

 ## Usage
 1. You should install the vb-guest plugin to ensure that shared folders work properly: